Bois-Barganhados-Studio/nanvix-network-driver/README.md

 ## What Is lwIP?

-lwIP is a small independent implementation of the TCP/IP protocol suite.
+lwIP is a small independent implementation of the TCP/IP protocol suite created by Adam Dunkels <adam@sics.se> and Leon Woestenberg <leon.woestenberg@gmx.net>.

 The focus of the lwIP TCP/IP implementation is to reduce the RAM usage while still having a full scale TCP.
 This making lwIP suitable for use